Home / Guides / Pressure Washing

 3. Practice on your own property

-Wash your own driveway, sidewalk, patio, and siding.
-Get comfortable with the machine, learn how different surfaces react, and understand water flow.
-Take before/after photos — you'll use these for marketing.
+Wash your own driveway, sidewalk, patio, siding.
+Get comfortable with the machine.
+See how different surfaces react.
+Take before/after photos because you'll use these for marketing later.

 Time: 4-6 hours · Cost: $0 (using your equipment)